-The city provides a broad range of services including police and fire protection; construction and maintenance of streets, parks, flood control, and other infrastructure; a wharf facility; and recreational and cultural activities including a performing arts center and human services programs.
+The City of Santa Cruz is a full-service City, providing a broad range of services including police and fire protection; construction and maintenance of streets, parks, flood control, and other infrastructure; a wharf facility; and recreational and cultural activities including a performing arts center and human services programs.
 It operates four municipal utilities, including water, wastewater, storm water, and refuse collection/landfill operations, as well as enterprise operations for parking facilities.
 The water utility provides water service beyond the municipal boundaries and has a total service population of approximately 98,000.